wpjunior/kong/Kong.md

 ## Account Object

 The Account object represents an account, or user, that can have one or more applications to consume the API objects.
-The Account object can be mapped with your database to keep consistency between the Apenode and your existing primary datastore.
+The Account object can be mapped with your database to keep consistency between Kong and your existing primary datastore.

 ### Create Account

 `POST /accounts/`

 **Form Parameters**

-* provider_id - This is an optional field where you can store an existing ID for an Account, useful to map an Apenode Account with a user in your existing database
+* provider_id - This is an optional field where you can store an existing ID for an Account, useful to map a Kong Account with a user in your existing database

 **Returns**